-While the performance of the Miele Compact C1 Turbo didn't merit an award, we felt that this vacuum cleaner still deserved some recognition.
-This canister vacuum is easy to use and setup, highly maneuverable, and one of our favorite models for quick cleanup — especially in cluttered areas.
-The Miele earned the highest score of all the canister vacuums in our test, making it a solid choice for those that have a strong preference for this style of vacuum over an upright model.
+The Miele Compact C1 Turbo didn't merit an award, but we felt it still deserved recognition.
+This canister vacuum is easy to use and set up, highly maneuverable, and one of our favorite models for quick cleanup — especially in cluttered areas.
+The Miele earned the highest score of all the canister vacuums in our test, making it a solid choice for those with a strong preference for this style of vacuum over an upright model.

 Unfortunately, this bagged vacuum is quite expensive — one of the pricier models of the entire group.
-While Miele vacuums do have a solid reputation for longevity and durability, it still is a formidable chunk of change to spend on a vacuum that didn't take home the top score.
+Miele vacuums have a solid reputation for longevity and durability, but this one costs a lot for a vacuum that didn't post the top score.

 Read Full Review: Miele Compact C1 Turbo